Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 a state is divided in two substates, the value substate and the action substate.

 a state can be refer to itself in the actions trough the use of the `this` keyword that means this instance of the construct

+a state has reference to the player or players that are associated with:
+- `<state>.player` works only for local states and returns the player associated with that specific instance of the state
+- `<state>.players` is used for local and group states and return all the players that have that specific state

 ## Attributes
 A state attribute is defined as a variable declaration (and optionally an assignment) inside the state declaration